PLP-MERN-Stack-Development/deployment-and-devops-essentials-Goofy-collab/README.md

 # Push to GitHub
 git push origin main

-# Railway and Vercel will auto-deploy
+# render and Vercel will auto-deploy
 ```

 ---